 The National Consumer Protection Technical Resource Center provides technical assistance, support, and training to 55 SMP projects to ensure an effective, consistent national approach to educating Medicare and Medicaid beneficiaries in the prevention, detection, and reporting of health care fraud.
 The Center promotes and disseminates the work of the SMP projects and provides technical assistance in Medicare, fraud control, and volunteer management through online training, workshops, and the SMP mentoring program.
 The Center conducts training for SMP projects on SMART FACTS, the SMP data management, tracking and reporting system, to ensure that accurate activity and performance data is reported to OIG and the public.
 The Center also develops volunteer training materials to help ensure consistency and professionalism in the SMP volunteer workforce.

-- National Education and Resource Center on Women and Retirement Planning
+- National Resource Center on Women and Retirement

 - National Falls Prevention Resource Center

 Audience: Aging Network, public health network, ACL falls prevention grantees, health care professionals, older adults, adults with disabilities, caregivers

 The National Falls Prevention Resource Center supports the implementation and dissemination of evidence-based falls prevention programs and strategies across the nation.
 The purpose of the Center is to increase public awareness and educate consumers and professionals about the risks of falls and how to prevent falls; support and stimulate the implementation, dissemination, and sustainability of evidence-based falls prevention programs and strategies to reduce the incidence of falls among older adults and adults with disabilities; and serve as the national clearinghouse of tools, best practices, and other information on falls and falls prevention.

 Grantee: National Consumer Voice for Quality Long-Term Care